-At William & Mary, undergraduate students are involved in all levels of Kinesiology & Health Sciences.
+At William & Mary, undergraduate students are involved in all levels of Kinesiology.
 There are many ways to get involved with research in our department.

 Many of our courses will introduce you to the standards and concepts of research in our discipline.
 In courses with teaching laboratories, you will learn technical skills you can use in your own research or on the job.

 Our undergraduate students serve as research assistants in faculty-run research labs.
 Talk to the professor running a laboratory that interests you to find out about current opportunities.
 Our research assistants are frequently noted as co-authors on published work.

 When you conduct independent research at W&M, you are trying to answer questions that go beyond a specific course.
 There are several ways you can earn academic credit for independent research in Kinesiology.